-Twelve of England's best academy sides compete against 12 of the top development squads in the rest of Europe in the Premier League International Cup.
+The Premier League International Cup features 12 of England's best Academy sides against 12 of the top development squads in the rest of Europe.

-The knockout tournament, now stretched from 16 to 24 teams from 2016/17, was introduced for the 2014/15 season to give home-grown talent the chance to test themselves against the best young players in the continent and adapt to the demands and different styles of domestic and European football, something they will have to cope with if they play UEFA Champions League or Europa League matches in their senior careers.
+The tournament was introduced for the 2014/15 season to give homegrown talent the chance to test themselves against the best young players on the Continent and adapt to the demands and different styles of domestic and European football.

 In the knockout stages, the ties are decided in one-off matches, with extra-time and then penalties required if the match is level after 90 minutes.

 All matches are played in England.

 Teams competing in the Premier League International Cup will be made up of Under-23 players, aside from a maximum of three outfield players and the goalkeeper.

 2018/19 Bayern Munich